Welcome to the Nursery Class

 We use the outside classroom daily so please ensure that your child has a coat and suitable footwear in school.
-We ask that a waterproof, warm coat, hat, scarf and gloves are provided through the winter months and sun cream is applied before school during the spring and summer months, when the temperatures begin to rise.
-We will provide a school sun hat for all children to wear while they are at school.
+We ask that a warm, waterproof coat is provided through the winter months and sun cream is applied before school during the spring and summer months, when the temperatures begin to rise.
+We will provide a school sun hat for all children to wear when they are at school.
 Wellington boots are a MUST, all year around, due to our wonderful erratic British weather.

 We ask that a pair are left at school, in your child's personal basket, to ensure that all children have equal opportunities to use the outdoor space in all types of weather.

 We have a weekly PE lessons which take place every Tuesday.
 Your child needs to arrive dressed in full PE kit every Tuesday.
 They do not need to bring their uniform with them.

 *In the interest of health and safety, no jewellery is permitted in the Early Years Foundation Stage*

 Home learning is a very important part of your child’s academic development.
 It supports and consolidates the work your child is doing in school and it also gives you a chance to become involved in the learning process.